micked99/ICT-Wspr-complete-setup/README.md

      freq = 18105900UL;
   // freq = 28125870UL;

-And Last there is a couple of setting that needs adjusting in the
+And last there is a couple of setting that needs adjusting in the
 TelemFunctions.h

 Sets the frequncy of tcxo used